david-lorenzo-vargas/Pig-Dice-Game/README.md

 Rules:
 - If one of the dice scores 1 you lose all the points accumulated in your turn and the turn passes to the next player
-- If you socre two 1 (snake eyes) you lose all the points accummulated and the turn passes to the next player
+- If you score two 1 (snake eyes) you lose all the points accummulated and the turn passes to the next player
 - Pass the turn to secure all the points accummulated in your turn
 - The first player to score 100 points wins